-If you’re not sure of OSHA warehouse standards, don’t take chances with your safety.
-From employees (better career prospects and greater on-the-job confidence) to employers (reduced liability, better productivity, etc.), our training is beneficial for everyone involved with OSHA warehouse safety guidelines.
+If you’re not sure of OSHA warehouse regulations and standards, don’t take chances with your safety.
+From employees (better career prospects and greater on-the-job confidence) to employers (reduced liability, better productivity, etc.), our training is beneficial for everyone involved with OSHA warehouse regulations & safety guidelines.

 Why Does My Warehouse Need to be OSHA Compliant?